Simon Fenton

 Simon Fenton (born 10 June 1976) is an English actor who has appeared in several television roles.

+Career

-One of his earliest roles was in Tom's Midnight Garden, and he also appeared in the ITV children's series T-Bag and the Sunstones of Montezuma, Through The Dragon's Eye, and the Russell T Davies series Century Falls.
+One of his earliest roles was in Tom's Midnight Garden.
+He appeared in the ITV children's series T-Bag and the Sunstones of Montezuma, Through The Dragon's Eye, and the Russell T Davies series Century Falls.
 He appeared in the movie The Power of One as the 12-year-old protagonist P.K., a role for which he was nominated for a Young Artist Awards in the category "Best Young Actor Co-starring in a Motion Picture".

-In 1993, he appeared with John Goodman in the quirky American comedy Matinee, in a role playing an American boy, and in 1994 he played Luke in the Channel 4 miniseries The Rector's Wife.
+In 1993, he appeared with John Goodman in the quirky American comedy Matinee, in a role playing an American boy.
+In 1994, he played Luke in the Channel 4 miniseries The Rector's Wife.
 More recently, he was in Band of Brothers and The Bill.